marcossouz/python-continuous-integration-basic/README.md

-# python-continuous-integration-basic

-Continuous Integration With Python: An Introduction
+# Continuous Integration With Python: An Introduction

+When writing code on your own, the only priority is making it work.
+However, working in a team of professional software developers brings a plethora of challenges.
+One of those challenges is coordinating many people working on the same code.

+How do professional teams make dozens of changes per day while making sure everyone is coordinated and nothing is broken?
+Enter continuous integration!

 ### References